-Making consistent extra payments toward the principal balance can yield huge savings.
-Borrowers pay more on principal in many different ways.
-For many people,Perhaps the easiest way to organize this process is to make one additional payment a year.
-However, some people will not be able to afford this huge additional payment, so splitting an additional payment into 12 additional monthly payments is a great option too.
-Another popular option is to pay a half payment every two weeks.
-The result is you will make one additional monthly payment each year.
-These options differ slightly in lowering the final payback amount and reducing payback length, but they will all significantly reduce the length of your mortgage and lower the total interest paid over the life of the loan.
+Making consistent additional payments toward the loan principal yields enormous savings.
+Borrowers accomplish this goal in a few ways.
+Making one extra full payment once every year is perhaps the simplest to arrange.
+If you can't pay an additional whole payment in one month, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
+Another very popular option is to pay half of your payment every two weeks.
+The result is you make one additional monthly payment every year.
+These options differ a little in lowering the total interest paid and shortening payback length, but they will all significantly reduce the duration of your mortgage and lower the total interest paid over the duration of the loan.

 Do you have a question regarding a mortgage program?